llnl/benchpark/docs/ci-developer-guide.rst

 Saxpy
 =====

 There is a singular job that builds and runs the ``saxpy`` experiment on a GitHub virtual machine runner.
-This step additionally tests ramble workspace analyze & archive, uploading the binary as a CI cache, and the benchpark functionality to run a pre-built binary (re-using the spack-built binary).
+This step additionally tests ramble workspace analyze & archive, uploading the binary as a CI cache, and the benchpark functionality to run a pre-built binary (reusing the spack-built binary).

 Pytest
 ======